How xero saved my marriage

 Xero makes it easy to accept and make payments online.
 You generate an invoice, send the link to your client, and they can choose to pay online by clicking the Pay Now button.

-Xero also integrates with Canberra’s own online payment company, eWay.
+Xero also integrates with one of Australia’s own online payment company, eWay.
 This partnership is particularly valuable, and a must for businesses that need strong cash flow.

 4. No fuss integration